jutrifonov/sreg/README.md

 - **`Ng` -** a numeric `vector/matrix/data.frame/tibble` of cluster sizes; if `NULL` then `Ng` is assumed to be equal to the number of available observations in every cluster;
 - **`X` -** a `matrix/data.frame/tibble` with columns representing the covariate values for every observation; if `NULL` then the estimator without linear adjustments is applied [^*];
 - **`HC1` -** a `TRUE/FALSE` logical argument indicating whether the small sample correction should be applied to the variance estimator.
+- **`small.strata` -** a `TRUE/FALSE` logical argument indicating whether the estimators for small strata (i.e., strata with few units, such as matched pairs or n-tuples) should be used.
 [^*]: *Note: sreg cannot use individual-level covariates for covariate adjustment in cluster-randomized experiments.
 Any individual-level covariates will be aggregated to their cluster-level averages.*

 ### Data Structure